HaraldoFilho/nos2viajando.net/README.md

 # Nós Dois Viajando

-This is the code repository for the [Nós Dois Viajando](https://nos2viajando.net) website.
+This is the code repository for the website [Nós Dois Viajando](https://nos2viajando.net) ("We Traveling").

 The purpose of the site is to showcase the trips my wife and I have done together, with informartion for each of the countries and places we have visited.
 It was written in _**Python**_, _**Javascript**_, _**HTML**_ and _**CSS**_, and integrates two others: